 - assess the potential risk of land use and management practices in our Pollution Source Assessment Tool (PSAT)

-- plan and implement catchment intervention programs in the Healthy Catchments Strategy
+- plan and implement catchment intervention programs

 - identify trends in land uses that may impact on water quality and quantity